srilamaiti/srilamaiti.github.io/README.md

 <p align="center">
   🚀 I love building products that help us do our jobs better.<br>
-  🌍 Passionate about applying Data Science for social good.<br>
+  🌍 I am passionate about applying data science for social good.<br>
-  🎓 Interested in the intersection of machine Learning and education.<br>
+  🎓 I am interested in the intersection of machine Learning and education.<br>
   ❤️ I love what I do and do what I love.
 </p>